Try and read every night to support your reading abilities further.

 Here is a helpful reminder for the week:

-Your child will need their named PE kit, including blue/black shorts, white t-shirt and trainers and for safety reasons please remember that long hair needs to be tied back and earrings should not be worn on PE days.
-If it is outdoor games we are likely to go out when it is cold/damp so appropriate jogging bottoms and fleece/top will be needed.
+Your child will need their named PE kit, including blue/black shorts, white t-shirt and trainers and for safety reasons please remember that long hair needs to be tied back and earrings should not be worn.
+We will be taking part in outdoor games for PE, so we are likely to go out when it is cold/damp, so appropriate jogging bottoms and fleece/top will be needed.
 Please ensure all these items are named.

 Health and Attendance

 Regular attendance at school is vital for your child’s education.